 A company can be thought of as a series of transactions.
 A well-designed organization rewards employees who identify and consummate profitable transactions or who stop unprofitable ones.

-Supplementary Material

-ManagerialEcon.com (Chapter 2)

-Steven Landsburg, “The Iowa Car Crop,” The Armchair Economist, (New York: The Free Press, 1993) pp. 197-202.

-This reading illustrates the idea that “voluntary transactions create wealth” by making the case for international trade.

-Steven Landsburg, “Why Taxes are Bad: The Logic of Efficiency,” The Armchair Economist, (New York: The Free Press, 1993) pp. 60-72.

-This reading illustrates the concept of efficiency and shows how taxes cause inefficiency.

-MBAprimer.com, Managerial Economics Module, Section 1.
-“Using Economics in Management Decisions.” http://mbaprimer.com

-This interactive, online hypertext motivates the study of economics for MBA’s.
-At the end of the text there is a short, five question quiz so that the students can “self test.”
-I give a very similar five question quiz to make sure that the students learn this material well.

-Frédéric Bastiat, “Candlemakers’ Petition.” (http://bastiat.org/en/petition.html)

-One of the most famous documents in the history of free-trade literature is Bastiat’s famous parody, in which he imagined the makers of candles and street lamps petitioning the French Chamber of Deputies for protection from a most dastardly foreign competitor, the sun.

-Example of how taxes destroy wealth; but they also create opportunities for those know how to evade them

-A [Massachusetts] lawmaker who voted to hike the state sales and alcohol taxes was spotted brazenly piling booze in his car - adorned with his State House license plate - in the parking lot of a tax-free New Hampshire liquor store

-Short Videos:

-7-minute video : The One Lesson of Business

-7-minute video : Larry the Liquidator on “other people’s money”

-The first is an animated lecture by Froeb; and the second is a famous scene of a vulture capitalist addressing a shareholders’ meeting of a company considering his offer to buy up the company and liquidate it.

-Milton Friedman, “The Social Responsibility of Business is to Increase its Profits,” The New York Times Magazine, (Sept.
-13, 1970).

-A clear articulation of what my colleagues in the Divinity School refer to as the “Andrew Carnegie Dichotomy,” a company should make as much money for its shareholders as possible in order to let them do “good” with the money, should they choose.

 Teaching Note

-I often begin with a brief overview of “where have we been, where are we going, and how are we going to get there?”
+A common teaching tip is to begin with a brief overview of “where have we been, where are we going, and how are we going to get there?”
 Students like this, as it puts what we are doing into perspective.
-In this case, I remind them in the first chapter we showed students how to align the incentives of individuals with the goals of an organization (give them enough information to make good decisions and the incentive to do so); in this chapter we show them how to identify profitable decisions.
+In this case, remind them in the first chapter we showed students how to align the incentives of individuals with the goals of an organization (give them enough information to make good decisions and the incentive to do so); in this chapter we show them how to identify profitable decisions.

-We start out talking about the wealth creating mechanism of capitalism is the movement of assets to higher valued uses, and that taxes, price controls, and subsidies slow down the movement of assets, or encourage assets to move in the wrong direction.
-I then remind them that decision making in firms can either move assets to higher valued uses, or not, and that the point of this lecture is to show them how to make profitable decisions by learning how to compute the benefits and costs of a decision.
+Start out talking about the wealth creating mechanism of capitalism is the movement of assets to higher valued uses, and that taxes, price controls, and subsidies slow down the movement of assets, or encourage assets to move in the wrong direction.
+Then remind them that decision making in firms can either move assets to higher valued uses, or not, and that the point of this lecture is to show them how to make profitable decisions by learning how to compute the benefits and costs of a decision.